MinchinWeb/seafoam/README.rst

 ``Seafoam`` is a theme for `Pelican <http://docs.getpelican.com/>`_, a static site generator written in Python.

-The ``Seafoam`` theme is based on Bootstrap 3, and was first used at `Minchin.ca <http://minchin.ca>`_.
+The ``seafoam`` theme is based on Bootstrap 3, and was first used at `Minchin.ca <http://minchin.ca>`_.

 Installation
 ------------

-The easiest way to install the ``Seafoam`` theme is through the use of pip.
+The easiest way to install the ``seafoam`` theme is through the use of pip.
 This will also install the required dependencies automatically.

 .. code-block:: sh

   pip install seafoam

-Then, in your ``pelicanconf.py`` file, import the modele, use the built in function to specify your theme location, set the default colour scheme (more options coming soon), add the required plugins, and set the image processing patterns used:
+Then, in your ``pelicanconf.py`` file, import the module, use the built in function to specify your theme location, set the default colour scheme (more options coming soon), add the required plugins, and set the image processing patterns used: